crodriguez1a/ml-nano/lessons.md

 - Vanishing Gradient
 	- Derivative tells us in what direction to move so if it is close to zero, it becomes unhelpful and training difficult making steps to small
+	- Both sigmoid and tanh are susceptible to vanishing gradient
 - Other Activation Functions
 	- Fixing Vanishing Gradient and Local Minima
 	- Hyperbolic Tangent Function (larger derivatives)